 Demeclocycline is an antibiotic.
 Space out your doses during the day and make sure you continue to take the capsules until you finish the course prescribed.The absorption of demeclocycline is adversely affected by food and dairy products.
 It is important that you take the capsules either one hour before a meal, or wait until two hours afterwards.
 Do not drink milk during the two hours before you take the capsules, or for two hours afterwards.

 |Used for||Bacterial infections; a condition which causes a very low level of sodium in the blood called syndrome of inappropriate secretion of antidiuretic hormone (SIADH)|

 Demeclocycline is an antibacterial medicine.
-This means that it stops infections caused by bacteria.
-It is prescribed to treat acute bacterial infections, such as chest infections, urine infections, skin infections, and mouth infections.
+This means that it stops infections caused by germs (bacteria).
+It is prescribed as a treatment for pneumonia, for infections resulting from some types of bites, for some sexually transmitted infections, and also for some rarer infections.

 Demeclocycline is also prescribed for a condition called syndrome of inappropriate secretion of antidiuretic hormone (SIADH).
 This is a rare condition which leads to low levels of sodium in the blood.